adnanpa9946/my-portfolio/README.md

 # my-portfolio
-Portfolio of Mohammed Adnan P A
+PORTFOLIO OF Mohammed Adnan P A